o0101/grader-base/README.md

 # [Grader.JS](https://github.com/c9fe/graderjs)

+## License

+Copyright (c) 2020, Dosyago and/or its affiliates.
+All rights reserved.

+This is a release of Grader, an cross-platform app builder.

+License information can be found in the LICENSE file.

+This software is dual-licensed.
+For information about commercial licensing, see [Dosyago Commercial License for OEMs, ISVs and VARs](https://github.com/dosyago/dual-licensing).

 **Grader.JS**, or just **Grader**, is a tool to help you build accessible, cross-platform desktop app binaries in Node.JS, JavaScript, HTML and CSS, without the bloat of Electron, the headaches of Qt or the pernicious dorsal enemas of Babylon.Perl
 # Get Started from GitHub